osism/release/notes/3.0.0/NOTES.md

 * OpenStack client container image in version Yogi is available
 * Ansible >=2.11.0,<2.12.0 required by all Ansible collections
+* Homer is now available as an initial dashboard

 ## Removals

 * Support for Zabbix has been removed, Prometheus will be used as the only monitoring stack in the future
+* Heimdall as a service was removed, as an alternative Homer is now available

 ## Conformance